Sunfizz

 Posted by Sunfizz on September 13, 2012

 Posted in: Life, News, Rant.
 Tagged: life, tragedy.
-Leave a Comment
+3 Comments

 Within the past week, I have been plagued with misfortune.
 A friendship was lost, a console and its save data broken and corrupted, a relative died, and a car crash in the family.
 As we all know it, the world moves on with disregard to the woes of the individual.
 Sympathy can sometimes help ease the pain, but it can also aggravate the victim.
 Empathy is more useful in this case, since both parties can relate to each other.
 As much as I want to blame myself and carry these pains to the grave, I ask the victims I have done wrong to forgive me as I would for those who have done me wrong.
 As I see it now, I must move forward into world and learn to prevent past mistakes and misfortunes to repeat itself from here on out.
 I bear no grudges against anyone, for they benefit nobody except for petty self-satisfaction.